Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Conclusion

-These results have established that previous studies were missing valuable information by only relying on ECIS data obtained from one frequency, typically 4000 Hz.
-While the tables in this manuscript and the supplemental materials provide only examples of the best feature(s), it was clear that 4000 Hz was not the sole frequency selected.
-Instead, there seemed to be a fairly consistent set of high-performing features, such as low-frequency EOR for single features, and mid- to high-frequency R2h/MR for pairs of features for gel-based cells, which yielded impressive classification rates across all methods.
-We also found that previous works were limiting the utility of the features for cell line differentiation by analyzing them on an individual basis.
-While only incremental improvement in accuracy was gained from considering trios of features, as opposed to pairs of features, there was a marked improvement when considering pairs versus individual features in this experiment.
+These results have established that previous studies have overlooked valuable information by only relying on ECIS data obtained from one frequency, typically 4000 Hz.
+While the tables in this manuscript and the supplemental materials provide only examples of the best feature(s), it was clear that neither 4000 Hz, nor any single frequency for that matter, was the sole frequency appearing in the high performing feature sets.
+Instead, we found that the most effective trees used feature sets involving multiple frequencies.
+We also found that the ``one-at-a-time" feature analysis used in previous work is not sufficient to solve the multiple classification problem.
+While only incremental improvement in accuracy was gained from considering trios of features, as opposed to pairs of features, there was a marked improvement when considering pairs versus individual features in this study.
 As for the best classification method, our results suggest that RDA with a value of $\rho_1$ away from the boundary yields the most accurate results.
-We also note that LDA and QDA offer only small improvements over basic classification trees, a margin which decreases as the number of predictor variables increases.
+We also note that LDA and QDA offer only small improvements over basic classification trees, a margin which decreases as the number of features increases.

+Overall, results are encouraging for future work.
+We saw clear separation of the various cell lines using our classification features, which previous work had not achieved.
+It is possible that the differences in resistance signatures are smaller between a healthy and contaminated version of a cell line, which was the focus of previous work, versus two distinct cell lines, making ours a simpler data set to work with.
+It is also possible, though, that our features were superior to those used in previous studies since ours were not limited to the confluence region, nor were they restricted to one AC frequency.
+In general, we found the resistance curves more distinct during the growth phase than the confluence phase, which our features were able to capture and use to better inform the classification procedure.